AvaloniaUI/avalonia-docs/docs/guides/data-binding/how-to-create-a-custom-data-binding-converter.md

 # How to Create a Custom Data Binding Converter

 When one of the built-in data binding converters does not meet your conversion requirements, you can write a custom converter based on the `IValueConverter` interface.
-This guide will show you how.&#x20;
+This guide will show you how.

 :::info
 To review the _Microsoft_ documentation for the `IValueConverter` interface, see [here](https://docs.microsoft.com/en-gb/dotnet/api/system.windows.data.ivalueconverter?view=netframework-4.7.1).